 Fat is also important and is best sourced from animals.
 Of course, too much is not good, but the food should contain around 10-15% fat.
 You’ll also want the food to be free from any artificial ingredients like flavoring, preservatives, and coloring.

 By-products from pork, chicken, and fish often get a bad rap, and consumers will often shy away from pet foods that list these in their ingredients.
 By-products from animals come from the non-rendered, clean parts that do not include the meat typically consumed by humans.
 These include organ meat like liver, lungs, kidney, blood, and bone and actually can provide important nutrients for your dog.

 Other than puppies and seniors, dry food is the best bet for your German Shepherd.
 Dry kibble is more affordable, has dental benefits, and is more nutrient-dense than wet food.
 Wet food is made up of mostly water, and dogs will generally need to consume more to get adequate nutrition.
 Wet food has its place, though.
 Puppies cannot easily break down the hard chunks of kibble, so wet food may be better for their developing teeth and jaws.
 The same goes for seniors, who often have trouble with hard kibble in old age.

-The best German Shepherd food according to our tests is the adult dry food from Royal Canin.
-This food is specifically for German Shepherds, contains highly digestible proteins and fibers that limit gas and bloating, and has essential fatty acids for a healthy coat and skin.
+The best German Shepherd food according to our tests is Ollie Fresh Dog Food.
+This food is specifically for German Shepherds, contains highly digestible proteins and fibers that limit gas and bloating, and has essential vitamins for a healthy coat and skin.